Marine Who Covered A Grenade To Save His Best Friend: 'I Wouldn't Change Anything'

 We ‘take care of our fellow Marines’

-The next day, Carpenter and Eufrazio set up on a new post on the base’s northeast corner, with limited protection from sandbags stacked about four feet high.
+The next day, Carpenter and Eufrazio set up on a new post on the base’s northeast corner, with limited protection from sandbags stacked about 4-feet high.
 They first received sporadic fire around 9 a.m., forcing them to lie on their backs to avoid getting hit.

 But one hour later, the shooting continued — and it got closer.
 “Enemy forces had maneuvered in close through the use of the walls of the compound across the street to the east,” according to the summary of action.
 The Taliban threw three grenades into the compound.